hyperledger/identus-docs/documentation/docs/quick-start.md

 ### Store the Issued Credential [Holder]

-Once the holder reeceives a credential from the CloudAgent it needs to store the credential somewhere:
+Once the holder receives a credential from the CloudAgent it needs to store the credential somewhere:

 <Tabs>